WHERE THERE'S A NEED, THERE'S A LION

 Mostly by creating fun!

 We raise money in our community to give back to our community.
-100% of every dollar earned or donated by the public is returned to the public through community projects and services to help others.
+100% of our net proceeds from every dollar earned or donated by the public is returned to the public through our projects and services to help others.
+When we're not earning funds to give, we are helping to make our community a better place to live in one fun way or another.

 Double-click the photos below to see slides of members at work in some of our fundraising projects.